 INFO - 02/07/25 09:37:51 - 0:06:00 - (128/10000) Found 110/128 valid top-1 predictions.
 Generating solutions ...\\ INFO - 02/07/25 09:37:51 - 0:06:00 - Found 110/128 solutions in beam hypotheses.\\ INFO - 02/07/25 09:37:51 - 0:06:00 - (256/10000) Found 104/128 valid top-1 predictions.
 Generating solutions ...\\ INFO - 02/07/25 09:37:51 - 0:06:00 - Found 104/128 solutions in beam hypotheses.\\ }

-After all evaluations are performed, a small report is printed.
+After all evaluations are performed, a short report is printed.
 Here, the model correctly predicts 84.6\% of the test GCD.
-GCD 1, 2, 4, 5, 8 .... (products of powers of divisors of the base) are correctly predicted.\\ \texttt{
+GCD 1, 2, 4, 5, 8 .... (products of powers of divisors of the base) are almost always correctly predicted.\\ \texttt{

 INFO - 02/07/25 09:37:53 - 0:06:02 - 8323/10000 (83.23\%) examples were evaluated correctly.\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 1: 5948 / 5949 (99.98\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 2: 1591 / 1593 (99.87\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 4: 371 / 375 (98.93\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 5: 244 / 244 (100.00\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 8: 93 / 93 (100.00\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 10: 63 / 63 (100.00\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 20: 10 / 10 (100.00\%)\\ INFO - 02/07/25 09:37:53 - 0:06:02 - 40: 3 / 3 (100.00\%)\\ }